Frequently, someone comes across my article about dating French men during an Internet deep dive on the topic.

 This isn’t a one-time conversation we have with ourselves; in many cases, it feels like a constant and ongoing thing.
 Especially in the beginning, both in the sense of arriving and in the sense of finding your sense of belonging, which personally took me years.

-That said, I think there are few greater trials in life that we can choose to undertake compared with moving far away for another person.
 At that point, whether you’re moving to France or somewhere else in the world, you’re really moving for an idea, for the sense of aliveness that comes with taking a risk and realizing that what you’ve actually done is bet on yourself.

 The challenge, of course, is when we start to question whether we’re a good bet – but that’s a perception far more within our control than it may often feel.